cph-cachet/carp.sensing-flutter/carp_backend/README.md

       zip: true);
 `````

-And a `CarpDataEndPoint` that bulk uploads data points in a json files looks like this:
+And a `CarpDataEndPoint` that batch uploads data points in a json files looks like this:

 `````dart